ARUN-S-CODER/Diff_Programming_Language_Print_Statement/README.md

 - **Swift**: Apple's language for iOS and macOS development. 🍏
 - **TypeScript**: A superset of JavaScript that adds static types, making it more robust. 🔒

-## 🤖 Contributions & Feedback

-Feel free to contribute by adding more languages or improving the existing ones.
-Fork the repo, make your changes, and send a pull request.
-We love feedback, so don't hesitate to open an issue if you have suggestions or find any bugs. 🐛

 ## 🥳 Let's Celebrate Code!

 Coding is fun, and seeing the same concept in different syntaxes can be both educational and entertaining.
 Enjoy exploring the print statements and happy coding! 🎈